Southern Polytechnic State University: Student media

 Southern Tech's first student newspaper was published under the title The Technician in September 1948.
 The publication changed titles several times, first to The Engineering Technician (beginning with the issue of February 20, 1964), then Whatsizname? (beginning with the issue of September 24, 1973), Southern Seeds (only one issue on October 15, 1975); Unnamed (styled ?, two issues beginning October 22, 1975), and finally The Sting (beginning with the issue of November 5, 1975).
 With the consolidation of Kennesaw State University and Southern Polytechnic State University in January 2015, student publications were integrated, and The Sting merged with KSU's publication The Talon to create a new campus lifestyle publication (published under the title The Sting.
 The Sting was later retitled The Peak with the September 2016 issue.

-The Technician's Log (often shortened to The Log) was the yearbook for Southern Tech.
-Its first volume was published in 1949, and the final volume was published in 1997.
+The Technician's Log (often shortened to The Log) was the yearbook from 1949 to 1997.